bogstandard/dxfeather/README.md

 # Dxfeather

 A feather light implementation of DXF12 building in Go.
 Targets AutoCAD.
+The library aims to be as lightweight as possible, feature-creep must be avoided.

 **Contents**
 - [Dxfeather](#dxfeather)